ethergrouik/pipe2cap/README.md

 # pipe2cap
-Forwards stdin network frames to a local adapter on Windows using pcap.
+Forwards stdin network frames to a local adapter on Windows using winpcap.

 You will be able to:
 - use apps that cannot use stdin as a pcap capture source;